 Welcome to the Mid-State Health Network (MSHN) substance use disorder (SUD) services provider manual.
-MSHN is pleased to be partnering with SUD prevention and treatment services providers that offer an array of services throughout MSHN's 21-county region.
+MSHN is pleased to be partnering with SUD prevention, treatment, and recovery support services providers that offer an array of services throughout MSHN's 21-county region.
 The purpose of this manual is to offer information and technical assistance regarding the requirements associated with provider contracted role(s).
 This manual is a referenced attachment to your contract for MSHN services and may be revised accordingly in response to changes in contract requirements and/or MSHN policies and procedures.
 MSHN will notify providers of effective changes.
-The most current version of the manual, along with a change log will be posted to the MSHN SUD Provider website.
+The most current version of the manual, along with a change log will be posted to the MSHN Website: Provider Network→Provider Requirements→Substance Use Disorder→Contact & Rates.

 MSHN utilizes a 2-Year Strategic Plan, inclusive of the SUD Prevention, Treatment & Recovery provider system.
 The FY19-20 was approved by the MSHN board of directors in 2018.
 This plan focuses on the quadruple aim: Better Health, Better Care, Better Value, and Better Provider Systems and identifies current priorities for behavioral health services, including SUD within the region.
-The current strategic plan may be found here on the MSHN website.